nicklauskim/nicklauskim/README.md

 ## Summary

-I recently completed my M.S. in Statistics at UCLA and am currently searching for research-oriented statistician or data scientist/analyst opportunities, particularly in the public sector.
-I’m passionate about using my mathematical background and programming skills to build tools like data dashboards and web applications and production-level statistical learning models.
+I recently completed my M.S. in Statistics at UCLA and am currently aiming to pursue my PhD in Statistics starting in Fall 2026.
+I’m passionate about using my mathematical background and programming skills to build tools like data dashboards/data-rich web applications and production-level statistical learning models.
 I have experience in statistical and machine learning research in academia and a diverse set of data analysis/science skills In particular, I specialize in:
 - Reproducible data workflows in **Python, R, and SQL**
 - **Statistical modeling**, **machine learning**, and **spatial data analysis**
 - **Data visualization** and **Interactive dashboards** using Dash, Plotly, and Streamlit